Ahmad-Rusyaidi/mood-tracker/README.md

 - journal timeline
 - journal filters by mood, month, and tag
 - jump from journal entry back to that day
+- insight cards can drill into Journal with stack-style back navigation
+- Journal back button returns users to the exact screen they came from
 - insights tab
 - weekly and monthly mood summaries
 - current streak, longest streak, and most common mood insights
 - top tags and hard-day tag pattern summaries
 - weekday rhythm insights when enough data exists
 - optional sleep, energy, and stress context logging
+- future dates stay in preview mode so they do not distort streaks or insights
 - backup export, import, merge, and full restore
 - settings tab
 - export data